 All pastoral staff members will serve for an indefinite period of time.
 The Senior Pastor is responsible and accountable in the performance of his duties to the Board of Elders.
 All other staff members are responsible to the Board of Elders through the Senior Pastor.
 A staff member may only be dismissed by a consensus decision of the Board of Elders.

 The responsibility of the Senior Pastor will be to faithfully preach God’s Word and model the priority of discipleship within the church.
-He will give oversight and direction to all ministry staff and work with the Board of Elders in carrying out the overall vision of Harvest Bible Chapel.
+He will give oversight and direction to all ministry staff and work with the Board of Elders in carrying out the overall vision of Hope Church Toronto West.

 The qualifications are equivalent to the biblical qualifications of an elder.